 During the year, Taranaki Trucking demonstrated a high level of environmental performance and a high level of administrative performance with their resource consents as defined in Section 1.1.5.
-It is noted that no further filling can now occur at the site until the required piping has been re-consented and installed.
+It is noted that very little further filling can now occur at the site until the required piping has been re-consented and installed.

-- 1. THAT in the first instance, monitoring of discharges from Taranaki Trucking's cleanfill in the 2017-2018 year continues at the same level as in the 2016-2017 period. - THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of discharges from Taranaki Trucking's cleanfill in the 2018-2019 year continues at the same level as in the 2017-2018 period. - 2.
+THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.